vegardit/cygwin-portable-installer/README.md

 ### <a name="customize"></a>Customizing the installer

-You can customize the installer by either directly modifying the default settings in the `cygwin-portable-installer.cmd` file, or by placing a separate file called `cygwin-portable-installer-config.cmd` next where some or all of these settings are overwritten.
+You can customize the installer by either directly modifying the default settings in the `cygwin-portable-installer.cmd` file, or by placing a separate file called `cygwin-portable-installer-config.cmd` next to it where some or all of these settings are overwritten.

 These settings are currently available: